tradecloud/tradecloud-docs-api-v2/order/supplier/receive/simple-order-event.md

 ### Buyer order

-`buyerOrder` is mostly an echo of your order fields as explained in [Issue a new order](../issue/#order-body-json-objects)
+`buyerOrder` contains the buyer order fields:

+* `companyId`: the buyer's Tradecloud company identifier.
-* `supplierAccountNumber`: the supplier account number as known in your ERP system
+* `supplierAccountNumber`: your account number as known in the buyer's ERP system.
+* `description`: a free format additional description of this order added by the buyer.
+* `contact`: the buyer employee responsible for this order.
+* `properties`: are key-value based custom fields, added by the buyer.
+* `notes`: are simple custom fields, added by the buyer.
+* `labels`: value-added services labels on order level.
+* `documents`: contain meta data, objectId or url, of attached documents by the buyer, see:
+* `orderType`: the order type, one of `Purchase` or `Forecast`.

+{% page-ref page="download-document.md" %}

 ### Supplier order

-`supplierOrder` contains the supplier order fields:

-* `companyId`: the supplier's Tradecloud company identifier.
+`supplierOrder` is mostly an echo of your order fields as explained in [Send order response](../send-order-response/)​.

-* `buyerAccountNumber`: your account number as known in the supplier's ERP system.
+* `buyerAccountNumber`: the buyer account number as known in your ERP system.

-* `description`: a free format additional description of this order by the supplier.
-* `contact`: the supplier employee responsible for this order.
-* `properties`: are key-value based custom fields, added by the supplier.
-* `notes`: are simple custom fields, added by the supplier.
-* `documents`: contain meta data and link of attached documents by the supplier.
+{% hint style="warning" %}
+The `buyerAccountNumber` should be set on forehand in the Tradecloud connection with your buyer.
+You can set the account code when inviting a new connection or in the connection overview in the portal.

-{% page-ref page="download-document.md" %}
+{% endhint %}

 ### Order status